Darkspirit/Darkspirit/README.md

     * ⚠️⚠️ Phosphoric acid: Cola, Lemonades, iced teas
     * ⚠️⚠️ Citric acid: energy drinks (btw: mouthwash+energydrink=sulfur compounds that smell like rotten egg), sour gummy bears, candies and lollipops, citrus fruits
     * Malic acid: apples
-    * ⚠️Lactic acid: When lactic acid bacteria that are anyway present in the mouth in small numbers come into contact with sugar they reproduce and produce acids (mainly lactic acid).
+    * ⚠️⚠️Lactic acid: When lactic acid bacteria that are anyway present in the mouth in small numbers come into contact with sugar they reproduce and produce acids (mainly lactic acid).
   * Alcohol
     * There is [no risk-free](https://www.dge.de/presse/meldungen/2024/dge-positionspapier-zu-alkohol/) amount of consumption: Recommended is zero.
     * Alcohol breakdown products from your liver destroy your DNA: mutation leads to cancer.